ahlstromcj/seq66/README.md

     *   Version 0.92.2:
         *   Added a Qt "style-sheet" configuration it to the 'usr' file.
-It can be used to alter the appearance of the application.
+It can be used to alter the appearance of the application beyond what a palette can do.
 A sample 'qss' file is provided.
         *   Fixed PPQN modification, added user-interface and 'usr' configuration to change the default PPQN from 192.
+        *   Fixed many issues with changing the time signature.
         *   Fixed creation of new configuration files.
         *   Fixed port-mapping for MIDI output, control, and status display.
         *   Removed the external set-master; use the set-master tab.
         *   Tightened meta-events and set-handling.
+        *   More fixes to Song recording; added a Snap button for it.
     *   Version 0.92.1:
         *   Fixed issue #42 by adding scrollbars to I/O lists in Preferences when there are many ports on the system; also increased port